 Which Configuration is Right for You?

 The table below provides guidelines for three configurations.
 Each configuration is our minimum recommendation for consistent performance at that level.

 IMPORTANT:These guidelines are intended to help you determine the required performance level of your workstations.
 This involves the amount of data that will be typically used with GeoTime by your users.
 We describe this data in terms of “rows” in a spreadsheet that can be simultaneously loaded into GeoTime.
 These are just estimates!

 Typically, each “row” in a spreadsheet becomes a single event in GeoTime.
-If you are performing call record analysis, each cellular tower that is imported also counts as a “row.”
-If you have 4000 towers, and 4000 call events, there are 8000 objects that GeoTime must manage.
+Similarly, each cell tower and annotation count as additional objects.
+If you have 4000 towers, 4000 call events, and 50 annotations, there are 8050 objects that GeoTime must manage while you are working.